 Complications arise when the person doesn’t completely recover from Bell’s palsy.
 This is usually seen in individuals aged 60 years and above.
 When the symptoms of facial paralysis do not improve within a few weeks, then the following complications can arise:

 Recent research studies have pointed towards a link between Bell’s palsy and the increased risk of non–hemorrhagic stroke in the affected population.
-This link can associate to the fact that there is also an increased risk of stroke in patients with HSV–1 virus.
-This further explains a positive relationship of virus and the development off Bell’s palsy.
+This link can associate with the fact that there is also an increased risk of stroke in patients with HSV–1 virus.
+This further explains a positive relationship between the virus and the development of Bell’s palsy.
 Also, check out this post on strokes.